jw82uk/events-schedule-js/README.md

 ### Background

-I created this script at the beginning of the COVID-19 pandemic when my organisation's planned in-person events needed to go virtual and an online schedule was required.
-The script was originally developed for a specific use case and fulfilled its purpose, but I thought that, with the addition of some extra configuration options, it might still be useful for others.
+I created the first version of this script at the beginning of the COVID-19 pandemic when my organisation's planned in-person events needed to go virtual and an online schedule was required.
+It was developed for a specific use case and fulfilled its purpose, but I thought that, with the addition of some extra configuration options, it might still be useful for others.

 ### Future